uoitsci/packer-examples-for-vsphere/README.md

 > **Note**
 >
-> Storage settings is only supported by Linux (except Photon and SUSE for now).
+> Storage settings are only supported for Linux machine images (except Photon OS and SUSE).

 ### Step 4 - Guest Operating Systems ISOs